RyanLuong1/Moji/README.md

 - [ ] Update the database whenever an emoji is added or remove
 - [ ] Change the emoji name in the database when the name change as long as the emoji id is the same
 - [ ] Optimize if possible
+- [ ] Add installation setup for Windows

 </br>